MichaelCurrin/mkdocs-quickstart/docs/tutorial/setup_project.md

             ```yaml
             theme: readthedocs
             ```
         - Find more [supported themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
-If it doesn't immediately, you'll have to use `pip` to install it and it to a `requirements.txt` file.
+If it doesn't immediately, you'll have to use `pip` to install it and add to a `requirements.txt` file.

 3. Create a favicon (optional).
     - It will be picked up at this path: `docs/img/favicon.ico`.